We've independently reviewed this article to make sure it's as accurate as we can make it.

 - Small gaps around pipes, fans, and ducts should be caulked

 - Sealed metal flashing should be used around chimneys and flues

 Finally, if you have a hot attic, stop using it as a storage space.
-The best way to insulate the attic is to add insulation to the floor.
+The best way to insulate the attic is to add insulation to the floor and rafters.
 Which you can’t do if you have plywood down.
 And decades’ worth of junk you can’t bear to part with.

 As a final insulation tip, don’t forget about access spots.
-Adding insulation everywhere and then leaving the access hatch, door, or pull-down ladder is a mistake.
+Adding insulation everywhere and then leaving the access hatch, door, or pull-down ladder uninsulated is an easy mistake to make.